lkview/LayoutsPlusDoc/README.md

 **Currency** — Currency symbol (Default is $)

-**SpaceCurrency** — Must be true or false, indicating whether there should be a space after the currency symbol.
-(Default is false)
+**SpaceCurrency** — If there should be a space after the currency symbol and before the price, this value must be "yesspace".
+(Default is "nospace")

 **PriceStyle** — The choices are:
 * Simple — The symbol, left side, and right side are all the same size